-Clayton, Ga sits in Rabun County in the beautiful North Georgia Mountains.
+Clayton GA is the county seat in Rabun County, located in the beautiful North Georgia Mountains.
 It’s moments from the North Carolina border…and a world away.
 You’ll find eclectic shops, waterfalls, great Southern food and so much more.
-We’ve got the scoop on how to spend your vacation – and where to stay!
+We’ve got the scoop on how to spend your vacation here – and where to stay!

 - Warwoman Dell.
-This wooded hiking area includes two waterfalls along Bartram Trail – Becky Branch (shown in the title photo) and Martin Creek.
-It’s an easy 1.5 mile loop to Beck Branch Falls, and the kids will enjoy it.
+This wooded hiking area includes two waterfalls along Bartram Trail – Becky Branch and Martin Creek.
+It’s an easy 1.5 mile loop to Becky Branch Falls, and the kids will enjoy it.

 - Black Rock Mountain State Park.
-Black Rock Mtn is the highest state park in Georgia, offering excellent views and fun hiking trails.
-Just note that the park is closed in winter (usually until mid March.)
+Black Rock Mountain is the highest state park in Georgia, offering excellent views and fun hiking trails.
+Just note that this park does close during icy weather.

 - Wander North Ga.
 You might already follow these guys on Instagram or Facebook – they have great content!
 But they’re also a store in Historic Clayton.
 I have major love for these guys and hope to meet them in person one day!